 Instead of dwelling on negative feelings about psoriasis, try to focus on the things you like about yourself.
-This may help you accept that your friends and family members care more about those traits, too.
+This may help you accept that others care more about those traits, too.

 This may help you feel more comfortable with your body.

 When you learn to accept that flare-ups are a regular part of life, you may begin to see psoriasis as a small part of a much bigger picture.
 Your skin doesn’t change your other physical attributes, such as your eyes, your smile, or your personal sense of style.